FREE SHIPPING on orders of $85 or more

 Cocagh has been spelled many different ways, including Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Cochey, Cockey, Cocheye, Cocagh and others.

 This web page shows only a small excerpt of our Cocagh research.
-Another 211 words (15 lines of text) covering the year 1327 is included under the topic Early Cocagh History in all our PDF Extended History products.
+Another 211 words (15 lines of text) covering the year 1327 is included under the topic Early Cocagh History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Cocagh Notables in all our PDF Extended History products.
+More information is included under the topic Early Cocagh Notables in all our PDF Extended History products and printed products wherever possible.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Cocaghs to arrive on North American shores: Thomas Cockey who arrived in St. Christopher in 1634.